 Best Design and Function: Gerber Dime

-Both tools function exactly the same with the blade, file, scissors and screwdrivers placed on the outside giving you solid handle and grip when you need to use them.
+Both tools function exactly the same, with the blade, file, scissors, and screwdrivers placed on the outside, giving you a solid handle and grip when you need to use them.

 Best Pliers: Gerber Dime

-The Leatherman has similar features but not as pronounced or useful.
-It’s clear that the Gerber Dime has ‘one upped’ them on the pliers.
+The Leatherman has similar features but is not as pronounced or useful.
+The Gerber Dime has ‘one upped’ them on the pliers.